Yoolya: Work in the pastoral industry

 During the 1930s, suffering the impacts of the Great Depression, Yoolya was forced to find work outside of the mission and took work as a drover working for the Streeter & Male Ltd which was based in Broome.
 Many of the workers there called him 'Fred'.
 This work meant that he was away from his family for long periods of time and, during this period he fathered another child, outside of his marriage, when he was droving, in the region around Meekatharra.

-In 1940 Yoolya finished working as a driver and took a new role as the sheep overseer at Myroodah Station and his family was able to join him there.
+In 1940 Yoolya finished working as a drover and took a new role as the sheep overseer at Myroodah Station and his family was able to join him there.
 This station was also significantly closer to Nyigina lands.
 Soon after he applied, and was granted, an exemption from the Aborigines Act 1905, in March 1941.
 This exemption meant that he could choose where to live and be entitled to wages and, in order for it to be granted he had to collect references from his employer and the missionaries at Beagle Bay.

 In the early 1940s Yoolya moved again, this time to Nyigina lands, when he took the position of head stockman at Liveringa Station, where he had been born.
 The position was offered to him by Kim Rose, the nephew of his father.
 They lived together there at Willumbah, some distance from the main homestead, which served as an outstation; this site was very close to where Yoolya had been born and was a site of special significance to his people.
 In the Nykinia language Willumbah means 'home by the water'.

 In this role he was able to teach the workers there his knowledge of his land, including the locations where musters could not happen for cultural reasons.
 He also continued to evangelise, this time to the Nyigina people, and taught them about his Catholic beliefs.
 It is particularly clear during this period that, despite his Catholicism, he remained knowledgeable of Aboriginal beliefs, customs, and ceremonial commitments.

 Early in the 1960s Yoolya injured his arm while fencing and the subsequent gangrene infection meant that the arm was fully incapacitated.
 As he could no longer work at the station, he and his family moved into Derby.